wagtail/wagtail/docs/reference/hooks.md

     return HttpResponse("Congrats on making content!", content_type="text/plain")
 ```

-If you set attributes on a `Page` object, you should also call `save_revision()`, since the edit and index view pick up their data from the revisions table rather than the actual saved page record.
+If you set attributes on a `Page` object, you should also call `save_revision()`.
+This is because the edit and index view pick up their data from the revisions table, rather than the actual saved page record.

 ```python
   @hooks.register('after_create_page')